 #2: You Weren’t Ready

 Sometimes, even when we feel we are very ready for the answer, we aren’t.
-On occasion, the cards will tell us something we can’t comprehend in that current moment.
+On occasion, the cards will tell us something we can’t comprehend at that current moment.
 Everybody has secrets and things they aren’t proud of, and sometimes we want these issues to stay buried.

 While the cards are there to predict the truth, sometimes we aren’t ready to hear the truth.
 When people aren’t ready to hear the truth from the cards, their reaction resembles what you should expect.

 Those people that aren’t ready for the truth get defensive and may wind up denying the implication of the message.
-Sometimes we might feel that a reading is “off the mark”.
+Sometimes we might feel that reading is “off the mark”.
 The fact is we aren’t ready for the truth of the message, so we shoot it down and ignore it.